lonelyplanet/spp_blog/_posts/2014-07-28-How-To-Pass-A-Coding-Test.md

 ### Write Tests!
 We like TDD, it is mentioned in our job advert, so of course one of the things we look for in a candidate is the ability to write good tests.
 What makes a good test?

 - Make sure your test makes it easy to identify where the problem in your code is.
-A simple way to do this is to only make one assertion per test block.
+A simple way to do this is to make only one assertion per test block.
 - Unit test.
-Just to be sure you know what I mean by that: "a unit [is] the smallest testable part of an application".
+Just to be sure you know what we mean by that: "a unit [is] the smallest testable part of an application["](http://en.wikipedia.org/wiki/Unit_testing).
 - Unit test everything.
 Or as much of everything as possible.
 60% is not good enough 80% is lazy.
 95%+ is getting there.
 100% is great.
 The coding test probably won't have tricky edge cases that are untestable, so aim for 100%.
 - Integration tests for our coding exercise are optional, but whether to include them or not will depend on the type of test you are doing.
 If you're not sure, put them in anyway.
 So far we haven't rejected anyone for putting in too many tests.